Shadowman (comics): Film

 In 1999, Acclaim Entertainment was approached by rapper/actor Ice Cube with a pitch to make a feature film.
 Acclaim declined this offer, as they were focused on the success of the video game franchise.
 In June 2017, it was reported that Valiant Entertainment had hired Reginald Hudlin to direct a film adaptation, and also co-write the screenplay with Adam Simon.

 Web series

 Shadowman appears in the web series Ninjak vs. the Valiant Universe, portrayed by Damion Poitier.

 Video games

 In 1999, Shadow Man was released on the Nintendo 64, PlayStation, Dreamcast, and PC.

-A sequel, entitled Shadow Man: 2econd Coming, was released in 2002 as a PlayStation 2 exclusive.
-In all the Shadow Man franchise has sold over 2 million copies and grossed close to 100 million dollars in revenue.
-Nintendo released a Shadow Man themed limited edition N64 console.
-Both games focus on the Acclaim Comics version of the character, Michael LeRoi.
+In 2002, its sequel, Shadow Man: 2econd Coming, was released in 2002 as a PlayStation 2 exclusive.

+In all, the Shadow Man franchise has sold over 2 million copies and grossed close to 100 million dollars in revenue.
+Both games before 2023 focus on Michael LeRoi, the Acclaim Comics version of Shadow Man.

+In May 2023, a new game, Shadowman: Darque Legacy that features Jack Boniface was announced that is slated for release in 2026.